SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

-\begin{proof} Given a configuration $\C$, with a specific test node $v$ and a specific \gnn layer $l$, we reformulate the problem as node selection problem, analogous to a counterpart as a Max-Sum Diversification task~\cite{gollapudi2009axiomatic}, with a modified facility dispersion objective $f'(V_s) = \gamma \sum_{v \in V_s^l} |c(v)| + (1 - \gamma) \sum_{\substack{u, v \in V_s^l }} \mathbf{1}[d(Z_u^l,Z_v^l) \ge \theta]$.
-Thus, given the approximation preserving reduction, we can map known results about Max-Sum Diversification to the diversification objective.
-First of all, we observe that maximizing the objective is \NP-Hard, but there are known approximation algorithms for the problem~\cite{hassin1997approximation}.
-Employing the greedy algorithm for Max-Sum Diversification yields a \( \frac{1}{2} \)-approximation.
-This achieves the desired \( \frac{1}{2} \)-approximation. \end{proof}

 \stitle{Time Cost}. \slicess takes $O(|G^l_{v_t}|)$ time to generate $l$-hop subgraph centered at $v_t$ with breadth-first traversal (line~1).
 It requires $\lceil \frac{k}{2}\rceil$ iterations of explanatory nodes selection, where each iteration takes $O(T|V^l_{v_t}|)$ to identify the nodes with the maximum marginal gain (based on Equation~\ref{quality}).
 Here, $T$ is the average time for calculating the marginal gain for each node $v\in V^l_{v_t}$.
 Next, it requires time cost in $O(|G^l_{v_t}|*log|V^l_{v_t}|)$ to induce connect sets and then to induce a connected subgraph to be further verified.
 Procedure \kw{Verify} checks whether the subgraph $G^l_s$ is an explanation in $O(l|G^l_{v_t}|)$ time.
-The post processing takes at most $|V^l_{v_t}|$ rounds and a verification cost in $O(l|V^l_{v_t}|)$ time, given the feature number per node is often small.
+The post processing takes at most $|V^l_{v_t}|$ rounds and a verification cost in $O(l|V^l_{v_t}|)$ time.
 Combining these components, as $T$ and $O(l|G^l_{v_t}|)$ are relatively small compared to the dominant terms, the overall time cost is in $O(k|G^l_{v_t}|\log|V^l_{v_t}|+l|V^l_{v_t}|^2)$.
 Here, $l|V^l_{v_t}|^2$ comes from the post-processing stage (line 10-15, Alg 1).
 Empirically, such worst-case scenarios occur in only about 3\% of instances, so the actual cost is much lower in practice.

 With the above analysis, Theorem~\ref{theor-approx} follows.